lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 ## In-session Exercise (30 minutes)

-We **zoom in** on a particular **Veteran's care** in the **data** tabs, then we **zoom out** to see what our care decisions are adding up to over time by reviewing **team trends** over the last two years in the **viz** tabs.
+## We **zoom in** on a particular **Veteran's care** in the **data** tabs, then we **zoom out** to see what our care decisions are adding up to over time by reviewing **team trends** over the last two years in the **viz** tabs.

 ## *MTL* Data UI

 ### 1. Open an internet browser window.
 Go to mtl.how/data_test.
-- In the left-hand navigation pane, select your consortium and VISN tabs.
-Select the 'Clinic Selections' tab.
+- In the left-hand navigation pane, select your consortium and VISN.
+- Click on the 'Clinic Selections' tab.

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)

-### 2. Selecting & Viewing your Team Data
+### 2. Select & View your Team Data

-- Use the columns, including the "Select Clinics to Generate Report Data" column,  to select the clinics that make up your team.
+-  Use the left and middle columns to filter by "Division Name", "Physical Location", "Primary Stopcode", "Secondary Stopcode", and/or "Is an Active Clinic?" for clinics that make up your team.
+- Note: Select "Yes" in the "Is An Active Clinic?" column to pull de-activated clinics denoted by "ZZ".
+- Click the yellow "Apply" button for each column.
-- You can search and filter for Clinics by Provider after making selections in Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and/or Is an Active Clinic column.
+- Search and filter for your team's clinics by clinic name or by provider in the "Select Clinics to Generate Report Data" column after making selections in the left and middle columns.
-- Click the yellow "Apply" button to pull Patient Level Data from all clinics selected in the last two years.
+- Click the yellow "Apply" button to pull Patient Level Data from all clinics selected, in the last two years.

-  - Note: Leaving the "Is an Active Clinic" column blank will pull all de-activated clinics used in the last two years (denoted by a "ZZ" prefix); check "No" and click "Apply" if you only wish to pull data from active clinics.

 [![image](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_home_page_clinic_selection.gif?raw=true)](#DontLink)